 Dutasteride is metabolized by human cytochrome P-450 isoenzyme CYP3A4, so care should be taken when giving the drug with potent, long-term CYP3A4 inhibitors.

 According to many in vitro studies, the levels of the drug in the blood might increase in the presence of such drugs.

 You shouldn’t take Tamsulosin if you’re also taking the following drugs:

-Dutasteride should not be taken with alcohol, as it dehydrates you and makes it harder for you to urinate.
+Dutasteride should not be taken with alcohol, as one of the side effects is that it dehydrates you and makes it harder for you to urinate.
 If you already have BPH and taking alcohol, this drug could make the symptoms worse.

 This drug should also not be taken with grapefruit or grapefruit juice because it affects the way the drug is broken down by the body.

 Such drug interaction with grapefruit can be dangerous because it could raise the concentration of the drug to a very toxic level.

 According to studies, dutasteride provides sustained relief of BPH symptoms with continued use.
 However, it has side effects that will depend on the dose and the organism of each individual patient

 Again, talk to your doctor about the potential risks of this drug before taking them.
 Bear in mind that this drug is just one of your options, and there are natural supplements that can help maintain your prostate health.